-The ultimate goal of ego work isn’t to eliminate your ego, but rather to better integrate it as part of your whole.
+Ego work isn’t a way to eliminate our ego, but rather to better integrate it as part of our whole.
 This is also the essence of shadow and inner child work.
-In coming to integrate the ego, it’s common to find that you feel even more connected to your spirit.
+In coming to integrate the ego, it’s common to find that we feel even more connected to our spirit.

-When you don’t feel the need to separate yourself based on your spirituality, gaining a deeper sense of oneness and connectivity with all.
+When we no longer feel the need to separate ourselves based on your spirituality, we gain a deeper sense of oneness and connectivity with all.